drashti927/Weather-Activity-Recommender/README.md

 # Weather-Activity-Recommender System

 ## Project Overview
-This system is a microservice-based REST system that provides personalized activity recommendations based on real-time weather data and user preferences.
+This system is a microservice-based REST application that provides personalized activity recommendations based on real-time weather data and user preferences.

-It demonstates distributed system design using REST APIs and JSON communication.
+It demonstrates distributed system design using REST APIs and JSON communication between independent services.

 ## Architecture
-This system follows a microservice architecture where each component is independent and communicates via REST APIs.
+The system follows a microservice architecture, where each component is independent and communicates via REST APIs.

 - User Interface (CLI Client)
 - Recommendation Service (Main Orchestrator)